AkshatMittu/Precedent-Analysis/README.md

 -The dataset used was SCOTUS (Supreme Court of The United States),
   Link: https://www.kaggle.com/datasets/gqfiddler/scotus-opinions

 -The frontend part was done using Streamlit, the files generate_pdf is the code used to download the case details in a pdf format.

 -The utils file has all the required modules and functions that were used in building this project.

+- While downloading make sure the directory structure is like this:
+        -pages
+            2_Register.py
+            3_Case.py
+            4_About Us.py
+        -1_Login.py